balanced/balanced.github.com/_posts/2013-02-27-social-engineering-fraud-how-we-got-fooled.md

 - social engineering
 ---

-##How We Got Fooled
+##How We Got Fooled & Learned to Love Fraud

 ### 1. TL;DR

-1. We -- [Balanced](https://www.balancedpayments.com/) -- got fooled by a simple yet clever [social engineering](http://en.wikipedia.org/wiki/Social_engineering_(security)) scheme which involved phone conversations/email exchanges and a marital dispute.
+1. [Balanced](https://www.balancedpayments.com/) was fooled by a simple yet clever [social engineering](http://en.wikipedia.org/wiki/Social_engineering_(security)) scheme a few years ago which involved phone conversations/email exchanges and a marital dispute.
 2. Avoid distractions and misdirections.
 Focus on the problem.
 3. Train your customer support agents on social engineering.
 Information must be provided on a "need to know" basis.